Angel (Shaggy song)

-"Angel" is a song by Jamaican reggae artist Shaggy featuring additional vocals from Barbadian singer Rayvon.
-Sampling the 1973 song "The Joker" by American rock band Steve Miller Band and interpolating the 1967 song "Angel of the Morning" written by Chip Taylor, it was released to radio on 9 January 2001 as the follow-up to Shaggy's international number-one hit, "It Wasn't Me".
+"Angel" is a song by Jamaican reggae artist Shaggy featuring Barbadian singer Rayvon.
+It is the second single from Shaggy's fifth studio album, Hot Shot (2000).
+The song interpolates the 1967 song "Angel of the Morning" and also samples the bassline of the 1973 song "The Joker" by American rock band Steve Miller Band.
+It was released to radio on 9 January 2001 as the follow-up to Shaggy's international number-one hit, "It Wasn't Me".
 "Angel" also proved to be successful, reaching number one in 12 countries, including Australia, Germany, Ireland, the United Kingdom, and the United States.

 Composition

-The song prominently samples from the 1973 song "The Joker" by American rock band Steve Miller Band.
-The chorus interpolates the melody of the 1967 song "Angel of the Morning", written and composed by American songwriter Chip Taylor, that has been recorded numerous times and has been a hit single for various artists, including American singers Merrilee Rush and Juice Newton.
+The song interpolates the melody of the 1967 song "Angel of the Morning", written and composed by American songwriter Chip Taylor, that has been recorded numerous times and has been a hit single for various artists, including American singers Merrilee Rush and Juice Newton and also samples from the 1973 song "The Joker" by American rock band Steve Miller Band.